Dzungarian Gate

 Lake Ebinur (unlabeled) lies in the west of the Dzungarian basin, to the left of the letter "D" in "Dsungarei", within which it would fit.
 The larger Lake Alakol (also unlabeled) lies to its northwest, over the border in Kazakhstan.
 The valley of the Dzungarian Gate (yellow, given its elevation) runs from northwest to southeast through the mountain range that lies between the two lakes.

 The Dzungarian Gate, also known as the Altai Gap, is a geographically and historically significant mountain pass between Central Asia and China.
-It has been described as the "one and only gateway in the mountain-wall which stretches from China to Afghanistan, over a distance of three thousand miles [3000 mi]."
+It has been described as the "one and only gateway in the mountain-wall which stretches from China to Afghanistan, over a distance of 3000 mi."
 Given its association with details in a story related by Herodotus, it has been linked to the location of legendary Hyperborea.

 The Dzungarian Gate (阿拉山口 (Ālā Shānkǒu); Жетісу қақпасы Jetısu qaqpasy or Жоңғар қақпасы Joñğar qaqpasy) is a straight valley which penetrates the Dzungarian Alatau mountain range along the border between Kazakhstan and Xinjiang, China.
 It currently serves as a railway corridor between China and the West.
 Historically, it has been noted as a convenient pass suitable for riders on horseback between the western Eurasian steppe and lands further east, and for its fierce and almost constant winds.

 In his Histories, Herodotus relates travelers' reports of a land in the northeast where griffins guard gold and where the North Wind issues from a mountain cave.
 Given the parallels between Herodotus' story and modern reports, scholars such as Carl Ruck, J.D.P.
 Bolton and Ildikó Lehtinen have speculated on a connection between the Dzungarian Gate and the home of Boreas, the North Wind of Greek mythology, with legend describing the people who live on the other side of this home of the North Wind as a peaceful, civilized people who eat grain and live by the sea.